-Meanwhile in Storybrooke, Emma’s teamed up with Regina to figure out who’s behind this new curse, Charming, Hook, Robin Hood, and a few other merry men are attempting to figure out what’s happening to those who’ve been disappearing.
+Meanwhile, in Storybrooke, Emma’s teamed up with Regina to figure out who’s behind this new curse, Charming, Hook, Robin Hood, and a few other merry men are attempting to figure out what’s happening to those who’ve been disappearing.
 Little John then gets carried away by a flying monkey and later turns into one at the hospital.
 Regina’s having a difficult time replicating the memory potion; therefore, she and Emma go on a stakeout only to find that whoever’s in Regina’s office has disappeared with green smoke.
-Luckily by the end of the episode two and two is put together with the understanding that the only person who could be behind all of this is the Wicked Witch of the West.
-And best for last, Rumple’s still alive, probably a bit insane, held captive by the witch, but at least alive – Three cheers for the fact that Robert Carlyle could grace our television screens with his superlative acting again.
+Luckily by the end of the episode, two and two are put together with the understanding that the only person who could be behind all of this is the Wicked Witch of the West.
+And best for last, Rumple’s still alive, probably a bit insane, held captive by the witch, but at least alive (Three cheers for the fact that Robert Carlyle could grace our television screens with his superlative acting again).

 As always the best parts of this week’s episode were the excellent interactions between characters and little moments that served as a reminder that there’s hope everywhere.